Kangaroo Hoppet

 Now, every year, on the third Sunday in March, Norway commemorates this historical event with the “Birkebeinerrennet” (Birkebeiner race), the 5kg pack carried by contestants representing the weight of Prince Haakon.

 Members of the Birkebeiner Club spent an uneasy night on the eve of the first Australian Birkebeiner.
-The track for the race had taken all Saturday to prepare and the weather prospects were not good.
+The track for the race had taken all Saturday to prepare, and the weather prospects were not good.
 Early on the morning of the race, threatening clouds billowed in, driven by a stiff breeze.

 Aching bodies flog themselves up Watched Creek Road, paying the penalty for a fast start.
-Once at the top, It’s a beautiful ski across the plains into Fitzgerald’s Hut where the drink station attendants are caught off guard, having themselves skied in before the race and taken a little longer than anticipated.
+Once at the top, It’s a beautiful ski across the plains into Fitzgerald’s Hut, where the drink station attendants are caught off guard, having themselves skied in before the race and taken a little longer than anticipated.
 But they cope very well, and most are grateful for a drink at this stage.

 Through the finish line, then a pack weigh-in, and who would have thought anyone would voluntarily carry 6.5kg?
 Yet there are more than a few over the mark.
 Much discussion concerns the contents of the pack.
 Besides the compulsory parka and windproofs, “I’ve got rocks”, “a packet of nuts and bolts, “sand”, “a large bottle of water”, and “dirt”.
-At no other time in the history of the High Plains has so much junk been carried for 25km on skis by so many people.
+At no other time in the history of the High Plains has so much junk carried for 25km on skis by so many people.

 The thanks of all competitors go to these people.